 The authors however do warn against jumping to conclusions and assuming those with a high body mass index (BMI) will suffer from memory or cognitive problems, primarily because the figure doesn’t differentiate between fat and muscle.

 In Dublin, these findings are extremely important because only 16% of men and 26% of women over 50 in Ireland have what is considered a normal BMI.
 That equates to more than 50% of the population being considered obese.

-And while mild cognitive impairment (MCI) is a common finding in elderly adults and causes a variety of problems with executive functions, it is not as serious as dementia, where people have difficulty with daily life.
+And while mild cognitive impairment (MCI) is a common finding in elderly adults and causes a variety of problems with executive functions, it is not as serious as forgetfulness, where people have difficulty with daily life.

 Recently, Mayo Clinic researchers recently found that just exercising two times per week appeared to help reduce the development of MCI.